-Outside there is an enclosed garden and a parking area for vehicles and an outhouse to play in.
+Outside there is a large, enclosed garden and a parking area for vehicles and a garage.

-Our home is located in the seaside town of Southport which is 30 minutes away from Preston and an hour away from Liverpool.
+Our home is located near the town of Preston with the town centre being 20 minutes away.
 Within the local area there are a range of cultural and recreational facilities including parks, libraries, and sports facilities, religious and cultural centers.
 It also enjoys a positive and friendly relationship with the neighbours and close local community.
 Within easy reach there is access to a wide range of educational and entertainment facilities.